olmallet81/QuotesDB/README.md

 A C++ interface for building your own database of historical market quotes.

 # Description
 QuotesDB allows the user to download historical data from [Oanda](http://developer.oanda.com/) using their REST API and record them into a MySQL database.
-I am not recommending you to use this broker, I chose them only for the purpose of this project as their API is well documented and it is very quick and straightforward to create a demo account allowing you to use this API.
+I chose this broker only for the purpose of this project as their API is well documented and it is very quick and straightforward to create a demo account allowing you to use this API.
+This project is just an example of how it can be done, there is room for improvements and it is still under active development.
+I understand that not being header only is not ideal and I will try to fix this problem.

 # How to use it